-This is a comprehensive Hanoi + Halong Bay travel guide featuring the tourist attractions in Hanoi, things to do, must-try food, and itinerary + expenses.
+This is a comprehensive Hanoi + Halong Bay travel guide featuring the tourist attractions in Hanoi, things to do, must-try food, and Hanoi itinerary + expenses.

 I visited Vietnam in 2009 but I had limited time so I only explored Ho Chi Minh City in the south.
 I never had a chance to see the beauty of the north.
 In celebration of my 10 years of traveling the world, I decided to go back to the countries I have visited a decade ago.
 I chose to fly to Hanoi, Vietnam to celebrate a milestone in my life as a traveler.
 This is our Hanoi + Ha Long Bay Travel Guide to help you plan your future visit to this wonderful city.
-It includes travel itinerary, budget, top tourist attractions in Hanoi, things to do, where to stay, and some travel tips.
+It includes Hanoi itinerary, budget, top tourist attractions in Hanoi, things to do, where to stay, and some travel tips.

 Visa Requirements to Hanoi, Vietnam